Devil-Tigers/TigerVirus/README.md

 $ bash TigerVirus.sh

-After Installation the Virus text file
+After Installation the Virus Applications or text file Send To Victim If Application

-copy and past on whatsapp and sent
+copy and past on whatsapp and sent if Text

 *Enjoy*